MicroPyramid/microurl/README.md

 python library for url minification.

-download this and copy to your python packages folder
+download this, extract/unzip and copy to your python packages folder

 on linux, it must be /usr/local/lib/python2.7/dist-packages/